apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ## Step 0: Introducing a template module

-Let's open a new file called `BinSearch0.tla` and type the very minimal module
+Let's open a new file called `BinSearch0.tla` and type a very minimal module
 definition:

 ```tla